 Remove the protective case

-In case you use a third-party Galaxy Note 10 or Note 10 Plus case or cover, instead of an original one, then that might be the cause for the overheating issue.
+Suppose you use a third-party Galaxy Note 10 or Note 10 Plus case or cover instead of an original one, that might be the cause for the overheating issue.
 Removing the protective case might be the solution to tackle the heating problem.

 Also, if using your Note 10 smartphone without that case is not causing overheating, then you might consider replacing the cover with a Samsung-made one.